Skip to menu Skip to content Skip to footer

 The support and multidisciplinary education she has received throughout her studies at UQ have seen her excel in all realms of journalism.

-"These were helpful for me to enhance my assignment quality and grades in communication design, journalism design, and multimedia courses," Anny says.
+"These were helpful for me to enhance my assignment quality and grades in communication design, journalism design and multimedia courses," Anny says.

 After graduation

-Anny’s experience at UQ has undoubtedly opened doors and built connections with valuable industry professionals – but she’s not ready to stop learning.
+Anny’s experience at UQ has undoubtedly opened doors and built connections with valuable industry professionals – and she’s not ready to stop learning.
 After graduation, she plans to continue her education with a postgraduate degree in global communications and soak up as much experience as possible.

 Advice to future international students